spencerkclark/faceted/README.md

   when plotting maps), but still work within a strict dimensional constraint over the entire figure (e.g. I want to make a figure to fit in a column of a manuscript).
-- In figures where I use a colorbar for all the panels, I want tight control over its length and thickness.
-I want to make sure that the colorbars in all of my figures have the same thickness throughout my presentations or manuscripts; unfortunately it is hard to control this using the default `matplotlib` tools (you can set the thickness in relative space, but you
+- I want to make sure that the colorbars in all of my figures have the same thickness throughout my presentations or manuscripts; unfortunately it is hard to control this using the default `matplotlib` tools (you can set the thickness in relative space, but you